ahmedmabdi/ECS/README.md

 # ECS Project: Umami App

 A fully containerized analytics application deployed on AWS using modern infrastructure-as-code, CI/CD pipelines, and container orchestration.
-This project demonstrates a cost-optimized setup for running **Umami**, an open-source web analytics platform, leveraging AWS ECS Fargate, Terraform, and Docker.
+This project demonstrates a cost-optimised setup for running **Umami**, an open-source web analytics platform, leveraging AWS ECS Fargate, Terraform, and Docker.

 ---